 Un-collated / Non-collated Printing refers to multiple originals printed and sorted separately, not sequenced.
 For example, a print run of 500 copies of 3 originals not collated would print all 500 copies of page 1 in a "set," then all 500 copies of page 2, then all 500 copies of page 3.

 Should I Print Collated or Un-Collated?

 This depends entirely on the purpose of your print job.
 Say you're printing 500 copies of 6 different single-sided flyers.
 Rather than having 6 items in your cart, you should combine these into one cart item and print Not Collated to keep your different flyer variations separate.
 So on the order form, this would say 6 originals, 500 copies, Not Collated.
-This will help keep your flyers cheap by combining the total quantity for a lower price per piece.
+This will help keep your flyers cheap by combining the total quantity for a greater volume discount.

-If you're printing a document which doesn't make sense out of order, choose Collated Printing.
+If you're printing a document which reads as one piece from page 1 til the end, choose Collated Printing.
 This is the obvious [only] choice for books and booklets, but is also appropriate for multi-sheet copy and flyer jobs or any job where there are multiple pieces that must be grouped together, or where 1 "set" consists of multiple sheets.

 Simple, sequenced collation is done as part of the printing process and requires no extra finishing labor, whether collated or not.
 This is called online collating.

 Collating done by hand after printing is called offline collating, or hand collating.
 Because this must be done manually, the price can vary depending on each individual job.

 Why Collate by Hand?